contiv/netplugin/README.md

 First we start with defining a network (could be json input), for now let's use cli and specify the tag (default tag type is 'vlan') to use and subnet mask of '/24'.
 Let's call it tenant1-net1

-`netdcli -oper create -construct network -tag 12 -gw 0/24 tenant1-net1`
+`netdcli -oper create -construct network -tag 12 -subnet 0/24 tenant1-net1`

 The oepration state of network can be read using